Emory Haiti Alliance: Delivering Free Surgical Care to Haiti

 Participants often find the trips inspiring, especially as they encounter the strength and perseverance of the Haitian patients, many of whom are suffering from the types of severe conditions that often result from extreme poverty and lack of access to care.
 Transformed by these experiences, certain medical students have chosen careers in surgery or sub-surgical specialties with an international focus.
 Former members from the early years of the organization have helped craft Emory University's policies on extramural clinical experiences, advanced to residency positions with formal global health components, and met with leaders in the global surgery community at national meetings.

 The alliance's June 4-25, 2017, excursion to the Hôpital Bienfaisance in Pignon, also in Haiti's Central Plateau, was an unequivocal success, with 60 surgeries performed and 100 patients seen in clinic.
 You can visit the 2017 trip's blog here, which features compelling and spontaneous photos that highlight the dedication of the team, the impact they achieved, and the meaningful relationships they experienced.

-From June 1-30, the Emory Haiti Alliance will be engaged in its 11th surgical trip to Haiti, and will once again be working alongside their Haitian colleagues at the Hôpital Bienfaisance in Pignon.
-The alliance's medical students are still raising funds to finance the journey, as well as collecting donations for supplies, surgical instruments, and other resources for traveling.
-Once the trip has begun, keep up to date on its happenings via the organization's new official site and blog.
+From June 1-30, the Emory Haiti Alliance engaged in its 11th surgical trip to Haiti, and once again worked alongside their Haitian colleagues at the Hôpital Bienfaisance in Pignon.
+The alliance's medical students raised the funds to finance the journey, as well as collected donations for supplies, surgical instruments, and the other resources needed for traveling.
+Review the trip's happenings on the organization's official site and blog.